desci-labs/nodes-integration-template/README.md

 npm run getEnv
 ```

 Then, read the `.env` file and set the correct values.
-In particular, you need to generate an API key at https://nodes-dev.desci.com after creating an account.
+In particular, you need to generate an API key at [nodes-dev.desci.com](https://nodes-dev.desci.com) in your profile after creating an account.

 ## Usage
 There is a template file called `demo.ts`, which shows how to create a draft node and make some changes.
 After setting up the environment, you should be able to run `npm run demo` and then view a freshly created node over at `https://nodes-dev.desci.com`.